sysalaP/ModernSearchEngines/README.md

 and add the cluster labels and some other missing data (like skip pointers) to the index.

 ## Interactive User Interface
-Before you can run the user interface, please run the cell under `2. query processing` and the first and second code cell of this document once in order to instanciate the neccessary functions.
-Run the cell 12 to start Flask and open the given url.
+Before you can run the user interface, please run the cell under `2. query processing` and the first and second code cell of this document once to instantiate the necessary functions.
+Run the cell 12 to start Flask and open the given URL.

 ## Search from text file
-Before you can run the user interface, please run the cell under `2. query processing` and the first and second code cell of this document once in order to instanciate the neccessary functions.
+Before you can run the user interface, please run the cell under `2. query processing` and the first and second code cell of this document once to instantiate the necessary functions.
 Run the first cell under `3.
 Search result presentation`.